jguzdv/NuGet-Packages/libraries/JGUZDV.AspNetCore.DataProtection/src/ReadMe.md

 This package allows to configure data protection via the `appsettings.json` file (or the AspNetCore configuration system to be more precise).
 If you want to configure multiple applications running on a shared host, set those keys via the environment variables.
 E.g. `JGUZDV__DataProtection__UsePersistance`.

+It can be addded via the extension method `AddJGUZDVDataProtection` on either `IServiceCollection` or `WebApplicationBuilder`.

 ```jsonc
 {
   "JGUZDV" : {